 Diabetes and poor circulation can cause general loss of sensitivity over the years, turning a simple cut into a serious issue.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Elderly and their Feet

 If the joint in the big toe becomes red, inflamed, and painful, you may be suffering from a condition referred to as gout.
 It typically affects men over the age of 40 and can lead to serious health issues, such as kidney disease, if left untreated.
 There are numerous factors for people to suffer from gout, which may include a predisposed inherited gene, extreme amounts of alcohol being ingested on a regular basis, or taking certain medications.
 Gout is not easily overlooked, because the symptoms develop rapidly and may be severe.
 The joint will be tender and swollen, and the skin may feel hot and inflamed.
 Treatment options will include taking medicine to reduce the inflammation.
 Additionally, it may be beneficial to consider certain lifestyle changes to prevent further attacks from occurring.
 Please consider a consultation with a podiatrist for a proper evaluation and the treatment options for you.